cestella/Casey-s-Public-Blog/resume/index.markdown

 Purpose
 =======
-I am a software engineer deeply interested in data mining and large scale data analysis.
+I am interested in data mining and large scale data analysis.
 Nothing makes me happier than math, statistics, coding and distributed computing.
 I mercilessly chase hard problems.

 Professional Experience
 =======================

+##Hortonworks, San Jose CA

+##Systems Architect - November 2012 to Present
+I am a Systems Architect in the consulting services organization at Hortonworks.
+I provide mentorship and guidance in operationalizing Hadoop and its ecosystem to solve business problems for our clients.
+I work with our clients to reduce risk and time to market by providing expertise in big data.

+* Provide proof-of-concepts to reduce engineering churn
+* Give extensive presentations about the Hadoop ecosystem, best practices, data architecture in Hadoop
+* Provide mentorship and guidance to other architects to help them become independent
+* Provide review and feedback for existing physical architecture, data architecture and individual code
+* Debug and solve issues with Hadoop as on-the-ground subject matter expert.
+This could include everything from patching components to post-mortem analysis of errors.

 ##Explorys, Cleveland OH

-##Senior Engineer - January 2011 to Present
+##Senior Engineer - January 2011 to November 2012
-I am a senior software engineer on the platform team at Explorys.
-We are responsible for the creation, care and maintenance of the high performance indexing infrastructure.
-This involves a deep understanding of the Hadoop ecosystem.
-I spend my days writing, debugging and analyzing the performance of map reduce jobs.
+I was a "big data" architect and, prior to that, a senior software engineer on the platform team at Explorys.
+The team was responsible for the creation, care and maintenance of the high performance indexing infrastructure.
+My job required a deep understanding of the Hadoop ecosystem.
+I designed the next generation data architecture for the unstructured data at Explorys as well as writing, debugging, and analyzing the performance of many map reduce jobs to realize that architecture.

+* Devised and lead the implementation of the next generation architecture for more efficient data ingestion and processing.
+* Proficiency with mentoring and on-boarding new engineers who are not proficient in Hadoop and getting them up to speed quickly.
+* Experience with being a technical lead of a team of engineers.
 * Proficiency with modern natural language processing and general machine learning techniques and approaches
-* Extensive experience with Hadoop and HBase, including multiple presentations about these technologies.
+* Extensive experience with Hadoop and HBase, including multiple public presentations about these technologies.
 * Experience with hands on data analysis and performing under pressure.
-* Experience with being a non-managerial technical lead; guiding and training junior engineers.
-* Devised and lead the implementation of a new architecture for more efficient data ingestion and processing.
+* Designed and wrote a layer on top of MapReduce to make the task of writing MapReduce jobs easier and more safe for Junior Engineers.
 * Contributed much of the code in our [open source project](http://github.com/ExplorysMedical/Apothecary).

 ## Game Communication, Mayfield Heights OH